ZX-WT/godot-docs/tutorials/shading/visual_shaders.rst

     understanding of the shading pipeline.

-    The visual shader graph is converted to a script shader behind the scene, and you can see this code by pressing the last button in the toolbar.
+    The visual shader graph is converted to a script shader behind the scene, and you can see this code by pressing the ``Shader preview button`` button in the toolbar.
 This can be convenient to understand what a given node does and how to reproduce it in scripts.